|

 It should be emphasized that this search for historical accuracy does not conflict with free expression: once definable ancient melodic styles have been identified, HIP can freely interpret within these styles.

 It is difficult to divide the current qin repertoire into discrete styles, as most actual music shows a variety of influences.
-However, at least five quite distinct categories can be defined.
+However, as a starting point one might posit the following five quite distinct categories:

 All five categories defined above should be encouraged.
 Today the conservatory style seems to be in the ascendant.
 However, an increasing number of qin players (including beginners) are now interested in the HIP category.
 One day this will be recognized as a "school" (派 pai, also translatable as "group" or "system").
 I would suggest that my personal style aims for this category, as it has developed through my exclusive play of melodies according to Ming dynasty sources.